evont/koa-vuessr-middleware/README.md

 - `opts` options object

     **Options**
-    - `title` default title for html, default to empty
+    - `title` default title for html, default to empty string
     - `isProd` is Production Mode, default to false, if true, you need to run `buildssr` command to build distrubution file first. if false, the middleware will use `webpack-hot-middleware`& `webpack-dev-middleware` to setup a hot reload server;
     - `templatePath` html template path, default to empty string, then it will use the built in template file
 ---